krysopath/derive/readme.md

 > a master password can be remembered and concatened with the rubberduck static key, too!

 > consider using `| xclip -i -selection clipboard` to capture the results

+### derive with yubikey?

+Yes, you need to configure slot 2 for emitting a static secret.

+- Such a static key has no smooth rotation
+- if it leaked once (remember it is emitted plaintext stdout), then your secrets are void
+- together with `derive` that static key can be used to derive many keys
+- at the same time it prevents disclosure of that key by accidental stdout shell blooper (because it emits after a long press and is hashed)
+- You only trust your host, not a remote system.
+- Be sure to disable the static code feature for the NFC channel tho.
+Would be embarassing.
+- Be sure to keep a backup rubberduck, yubikey or else with the same static key, else it would embarassing too.

 ### secure ssh pkeys with phrases unlocking automatically?